Skip to Content

 Dollar limits apply

-There are dollar limits on the amount you can complain about:
+There are dollar limits on the amount you can complain about from 1 July 2024:

 If the outstanding balance of the bill in dispute is outside of these limits, we could help you informally resolve your complaint if your lawyer agrees to take part in either an informal resolution or mediation meeting.